urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

     Methods like "String toString(int value)" are allowed, since overloading with the same return type is permitted Methods like "int hashCode()" and "String toString()" are allowed, since they describe methods that exist in Object class, but they don't provide an implementation
+  Marker interfaces
+    Interfaces that do not contain anything at all, their purpose is to tag a class with information Multiple versions of a default method
+    Since it is possible for a class to implement multiple interfaces, it is possible to inherit multiple implementations of a default method.
+When this happens, the class is forced to provide an implementation of the method of its own to remove ambiguity in invocation

 instanceOf
   The instanceOf operator allows you to tell if an object is an instance, subclass, or implements the given class